If you deposited all your payroll taxes on time, you have until May 12, 2025, to file Form 941 for Q1, 2025. E-file now!

 • You knowingly underreported your employment tax liability.

-• You received a notice and demand for payment.
+• You received a notice and a demand for payment.

 • You received a Notice of Determination of Worker Classification.